Canada Welcomes You

 5. Canada provides you with a healthy, active lifestyle

 health care canadaThanks to a health care system that’s the envy of the rest of the world (only because the rest of the world actually lives quite far from Canada to see it in action.)
-You’ll just love going into any walk-in clinic and flashing your Health Card and promptly receiving the world’s best health care advice that’s better than a specialist’s – who needs a specialist any way ?
+You’ll just love going into any walk-in clinic (as long as your mouth and eyes are not part of your body) and flashing your Health Card and promptly receiving the world’s best health care (remember, no mouth or eyes) advice that’s better than a specialist’s – who needs a specialist any way.
+Just don’t open your eyes and mouth (say it out loud: eyes and mouth are not healthcare!) and everything’s fine!
 (For more on this topic, do read my earlier post on the matter.)

 6. Canada is the most amazing place to raise kids